momorientes/drinkbot/README.md

 SETUP
 =======

-move drink.py to your phenny directory and whitleist it in you ~/.phenny/defaults.py if neccessary.
+move drink.py to your modules directory and whitleist it in your ~/.phenny/defaults.py if neccessary.

+In your phenny base dir:
+`sqlite3 drink.db`
+In the sql shell:
+`.read drink.sql`
+`.exit`

-add
+Now add

 `@daily /path/to/dailyReset.py`

-to your crontab using `crontab -e`
+to your crontab using `crontab -e` and you're done